ATTENDANCE INFORMATION

 What to do if your child is ill:

-If your child is too ill to attend school, parents/carers should contact the School’s Attendance Line as soon as possible.
+If a child is too ill to attend school, parents/carers must contact the School’s Attendance Line as soon as possible.

 Telephone on 01942 909009 and select Option 1 for Student Absence.
 The telephone system allows callers to leave a message 24 hours a day.

 Please give your child’s name, Year Group, the reason for the absence, and how long you expect the absence to last.
-We ask that you contact us each day that your child is absent unless you have given us notification informing the length of the absence e.g. through medical evidence.
-On your child’s return following an absence, we request that parents/carers write a brief note explaining the absence.
-The student should hand the note in to the Attendance Office.
+We ask that you contact us each day that your child is absent unless you have given us notification informing the length of the absence.

 What to do if your child has an appointment:

-We ask that, where possible, you make routine medical and other appointments out of school time.
+Where possible, parents should make routine medical appointments out of school time.
 If this is not possible, we require advance notification.
 Please provide an appointment letter/card and a note from home indicating when they need to leave site.
-In most cases, your child should attend school before the appointment and return to the School afterwards wherever possible.
+Your child should attend school before the appointment and return to the School straight after the appointment.

 Automated texts to parents/carers:

 We take our safeguarding responsibility seriously.
-If the Attendance Team has received no reason for absence and a student is absent from Period 1 (8.45 – 9.45) automated texts are made daily to the contact numbers of parents/carers.
+If the Attendance Team has received no reason for absence, automated texts are made to the contact numbers of parents/carers.
 Texts are made on a daily basis, even where your child has been absent due to illness on previous days.
 We cannot assume that your child is still ill unless you have notified us.
 We would not wish to put your child at risk by failing to contact you.
-Please ensure your child realises the importance of attending registration on time and getting their present mark.
-Parents/carers can also help by ensuring that we hold up to date contact details.

 If parents do not contact school regarding absence, a home visit may be conducted by our Attendance Officer or pastoral team.
-This is due to possible safeguarding concerns in relation to “child missing education”.
-As a school we have a responsibility to safeguard all of our pupils.
+This is due to possible safeguarding concerns.

 Punctuality